The StatBid Story

 So, how can I help?

-After building a multi-million dollar web design shop during the dot-com era, I really got into eCommerce in 2002, with evo, a retailer of outdoor and snowsports equipment.
+After getting my entrepreneurial start building a Web development company in the mid 90s, I made the transition into eCommerce in 2001, with evo, a lifestyle sporting goods retailer.
 In addition to my 8+ years as evo's president, I've also served as an eCommerce executive at a golf retailer, and a lighting retailer, each for multiple years.

 I met Roy through a mutual connection from evo, and brought him up to Seattle to do an audit of the digital marketing efforts of the golf site I was working with at the time.
 While we accomplished a lot during the day, we sparked a number of exciting conversations after hours, several of which coalesced into the business that we now both have the privilege of operating.
 Core to this collaboration was a shared love of helping other eCommerce professionals solve challenges similar to those that we'd solved ourselves.